WojciechMigda/zfec/README.rst

 different subtle failure modes -- see "more than one file can match an immutable file cap" on the `Hack Tahoe-LAFS!`_ Hall of Fame.)

-The `Tahoe-LAFS`_ project uses zfec as part of a complete distributed filesystem with integrated encryption, integrity, remote distribution of the blocks, directory structure, backup of changed files or directories, access control, immutable files and directories, proof-of-retrievability, and repair of damaged files and directories.

 `fecpp`_ is an alternative to zfec.
 It implements a bitwise-compatible algorithm to zfec and is BSD-licensed.